 2015 Central Region Playoffs - Wisconsin-River Falls vs Wayne State

-The 2017-18 NSCRO 15s CLub Playoffs begin on Nov.
-11. There are more than 200 men's and 125 women's teams in the hunt for the Small College National Championship.
-The Women's National Championship is thrilled to announce that its National Championship will again be hosted by the Life University Women's Rugby Club at their brand new rugby facility in Marietta, Georgia on Dec.
-2-3
+The 2018-19 NSCRO 15s Club Playoffs begin on Nov.
+3. There are more than 200 men's and 125 women's teams in the hunt for the Small College National Championship.
+The Women's National Championship continues to be hosted by the Life University Women's Rugby Club at their outstanding rugby facility in Marietta, Georgia on Dec.1-2.

 Continue to check back at our website for the latest scores, stats and news for all playoff action.
 We will also post any videos on our YouTube site, as well as images in our photo gallery.
 If you have any video or images of any NSCRO games that you'd like to share, please click here to submit.